4-Step Horse Grooming

-- A caddy or bag for storage (protected from dust and dirt)
+- A grooming tote, grooming caddy or grooming bag for storage (protected from dust and dirt)

 Whenever possible, your horse brushes should be made of natural materials.
 Most synthetic bristles are torture instruments that cause static, trap and reapply dirt, and—the stiffer, coarser kind—develops micro-cracks in the plastic bristles that function like little blades, causing small scratches on your horse’s skin.
-The only exception to this rule are high-quality, soft synthetic horse brushes like the antibacterial horse brush “Antibakteria”.
+The only exception to this rule are high-quality, soft synthetic horse brushes like the Haas flick and dandy brush.